ivangfr/springboot-kong-keycloak/README.md

     docker network rm springboot-kong-keycloak-net
     ```

-## Build Kong image with kong-oidc plugin
+## Build Kong Docker Image with kong-oidc plugin

 - In a terminal, make use you are in `springboot-kong-keycloak` root folder